 Aeroplan miles are easy to earn given their access via American Express, Marriott, and Capital One.
 And, savvy travel hackers know airline alliance partner redemptions are the key to maximizing their miles and points.

-Aeroplan and its airline partnerships combined with their stopover and open jaw rules offer travelers the opportunity to redeem Aeroplan miles for a great value.
+Aeroplan and its airline partnerships combined with their stopover and open-jaw rules offer travelers the opportunity to redeem Aeroplan miles for great value.

 So, how would you like to use Aeroplan miles for your travel goals?